 The Speedy Migration: Utilizing COPY Command via Psycopg2

-To use the COPY
+To maximize database performance, we implement the COPY

-command, we convert the pandas DataFrame
+command by converting the pandas DataFrame

-operations, slashing data migration times.
+operations, dramatically reducing data migration times.

 import io